No, 009 is not the successor to James Bond but the modelling of narrow gauge railways. Here’s what you need if you’re thinking of starting

 >Improve standard N gauge track now by adjusting the position of the sleepers.

-Of course, using N gauge track with 4mm scale models means OO gauge rolling stock won’t work or like right on 009 and N gauge stock looks too small.
+Of course, using N gauge track with 4mm scale models means OO gauge rolling stock won’t work or look like right on 009 and N gauge stock looks too small.

 Peco meanwhile makes a range of wagons and coaches and many of the loco kit sellers below also sell wagon kits.